-Predictive maintenance, on the other hand, is a newer, more innovative strategy that has shown its advantages for manufacturing operations.
+On the other hand, predictive maintenance is a newer, more innovative strategy that has shown its advantages for manufacturing operations.
 The philosophy behind predictive maintenance is almost opposite that of preventive maintenance.

 Rather than having all of an operation’s equipment serviced at the same time, predictive maintenance uses data collected from the pieces of an operation’s equipment to signify when maintenance is necessary.

 Sounds great, right?
 Except the systems necessary to collect this data are much more expensive to implement than what businesses would spend just opting into preventive maintenance.